-Why is it vital to help the bees and pollinators?
+How to help the bees and pollinators?

+Great News!
+What you plant in your garden can help the bees and pollinators.
 We need to change our thinking from defense to offense, as our honey bee and other pollinators population continue to decline to alarmingly low numbers.
 Without our bees and pollinators, we wouldn’t have most of the food we eat.
 Did you know one bite of every three we take was dependent on a bee for pollination?

 What’s causing the bee decline?